Appelfeldt/sygo/README.md

 ## Limitations/Caveats

-- Have only been tested on .png files
+- Has only been tested on .png files
 - Only supports 8bit color channels.